Why is calibration needed?

 Where can I submit the instruments for calibration?

 Sigicom maintains a calibration laboratory in each of its regional offices.
-Stockholm (Sweden), London (UK), Caen (France), Ottawa (Canada), and Fort Collins (Colorado, USA).
+Stockholm (Sweden), London (UK), Caen (France), Ottawa (Canada), Breukelen (The Netherlands) and Fort Collins (Colorado, USA).
 For more information and delivery addresses, see Calibration.

 This website uses cookies